Linguistic relativity and the color naming debate: Revisions of the Berlin and Kay hypothesis

 The ordering of these rules is reflective of the data of the overwhelming majority of languages studied in the WCS.
-However, exceptions do exist, as was accounted for by Yélî Dnye and other languages within the WCS.
+However, exceptions do exist, as was accounted for by Yele and other languages within the WCS.
 Furthermore, they also propose a 0) rule, one which simply states: partition.
 Such a rule is necessary to motivate the specification of later basic color terms, namely those that can no longer be brought about by application of rules 1)–3).

-With respect to the evolution of color terms within a given lexicon, Kay and Maffi further outlined the possibilities of different trajectories of evolution, though all of those numerically possible are not attested in the World Color Survey.
-Another significant contribution of this article is a discussion of the Emergence Hypothesis (see below), its relation to Yélî Dnye, and its motivation for the authors' revision of evolutionary trajectories.
+Concerning the evolution of color terms within a given lexicon, Kay and Maffi further outlined the possibilities of different trajectories of evolution, though all of those numerically possible are not attested in the World Color Survey.
+Another significant contribution of this article is a discussion of the Emergence Hypothesis, its relation to the Yele language, and its motivation for the authors' revision of evolutionary trajectories.

-Using a phylogenetic approach, Bowern & Haynie found support for Berlin & Kay hypothesis in the Pama-Nyungan language family, as well as other alternative trajectories for gaining and losing color terms.
+Using a phylogenetic approach, Bowern & Haynie found support for Berlin & Kay hypothesis in the Pama–Nyungan languages, as well as other alternative trajectories for gaining and losing color terms.